 The End Fuel Poverty Coalition campaigns to influence government and other bodies to take action to end fuel poverty and thereby improve people’s health and quality of life as well as seeking to reduce the cost of living, create jobs and negate carbon emissions in the process.

 It is a broad coalition of over 20 anti-poverty, environmental and health campaigners, local authorities, trade unions and consumer organisations.
-It recently submitted evidence to the recent Department for Business, Energy and Industrial Strategy review to end fuel poverty.
+Organisations wishing to join the Coalition can find out more online.

 The co-ordination for the Coalition is provided by social enterprise Campaign Collective.